-Regenerative Agriculture is a sub-sector practice of organic farming designed to build soil health or to regenerate unhealthy soils, while democratizing access to local, healthy food and revitalizing communities.
+Regenerative Land Use is a sub-sector practice of organic farming designed to build soil health or to regenerate unhealthy soils, while democratizing access to local, healthy food and revitalizing communities.

-Some other definitions and descriptions of regenerative agriculture:
+Some other definitions and descriptions of regenerative land use:

 “Improved agricultural practices can help mitigate climate change by reducing emissions from agriculture and other sources and by storing carbon in plant biomass and soils…The objective is to reverse land degradation due to deforestation and inadequate land use/management in the tropics and sub-tropics through the promotion of improved land use systems and land management practices which provide win-win effects in terms of economic gains and environmental benefits, a greater agro-biodiversity, and improved conservation and environmental management and increased carbon sequestration.” - Food and Agriculture Organization of the United Nations

 "Truly maximizing soil carbon sequestration across all the world's agricultural soils could literally soak up more carbon than we release each year." - Community Solutions Fellow, Peter Bane

 “A mere 2% increase in the carbon content of the planet’s soils could offset 100% of all greenhouse gas emissions going into the atmosphere.” - Dr. Rattan Lal, Ohio State Soil Scientist

 A recent focus for Community Solutions is research and writing on the possibilities of restored soils and water systems to sequester carbon and cool the planet.
 This work is woven into our longstanding commitment to permaculture and local, organic growing.
 Peter Bane, Community Solutions Fellow and Board Member whose previous works include The Permaculture Handbook, is at work on a Community Solutions-sponsored layperson’s guide to restoring water cycles.
 This research will also be featured through our video channel, local teach-ins, school garden programs and our next conference.